Weak charge: Particle values

 For brevity, the table omits antiparticles.
 Every particle listed (except for the uncharged bosons the photon, Z boson, gluon, and Higgs boson (Note: See Higgs mechanism.) which are their own antiparticles) has an antiparticle with identical mass and opposite charge.
 All non-zero signs in the table have to be reversed for antiparticles.
 The paired columns labeled "Left" and "Right" for fermions (top four rows), have to be swapped in addition to their signs being flipped.

-All left-handed (regular) fermions and right-handed antifermions have $\ T_3 = \pm\tfrac{1}{2}\ ,$ and therefore interact with the W boson.
-They could be referred to as "proper"-handed (that is, they have the "proper" handedness for a W^{±} interaction).
-Right-handed fermions and left-handed antifermions, on the other hand, have zero weak isospin and therefore do not interact with the W boson (except for electrical interaction); they could therefore be referred to as "wrong"-handed (i.e. they have the wrong handedness to participate in W^{±} interactions).
+All left-handed (regular) fermions and right-handed antifermions interact with the W boson, and so are assigned $\ T_3 = \pm\tfrac{1}{2} ~.$ They could be referred to as "proper"-handed (that is, they have the "proper" handedness for a W^{±} interaction).
+Right-handed fermions and left-handed antifermions, on the other hand, do not interact with the W boson (except for electrical interaction) and therefore are assigned zero weak isospin; for that reason, they could be referred to as "wrong"-handed (i.e. they have the wrong handedness to interact with the W^{±} boson).
 "Proper"-handed fermions are organized into isospin doublets, while "wrong"-handed fermions are represented as isospin singlets.
 While "wrong"-handed particles do not interact with the W boson (no charged current interactions), all "wrong"-handed fermions known to exist do interact with the Z boson (neutral current interactions), excepting perhaps sterile neutrinos, if they exist.

 "Wrong"-handed neutrinos (sterile neutrinos) have never been observed, but may still exist since they would be invisible to existing detectors.
 Sterile neutrinos, assuming they exist, are speculated to play a role in a few theoretical mechanisms that might provide neutrinos with mass (see Seesaw mechanism).
 The statement above, that the Z^{0} interacts with all fermions, will need an exception inserted for sterile neutrinos, if they are ever detected experimentally.